paulosuzart/gb/README.markdown

 TODO
 ====
-.Websocket to report in real time the status of request.
+ *   Websocket to report in real time the status of request.
 A browser will be welcome.
-.Timeout for workers and Master
+ *   Timeout for workers and Master
-.Distribute workers using a worker mode for gb.
-DONE!
+ *   Distribute workers using a worker mode for gb. **DONE!**
+ *   Cover HTTP POST
+ *   File upload
+ *   Request parameters by csv file